Welcome to Sensible Sleep

 • Any Private Health Insurance psychology extras cover.

-With the relevant Doctor’s referral Medicare will reimburse each session $137.05, which means the gap is approximately $70.00.
+With the relevant Doctor’s referral Medicare will reimburse each session $137.05, which goes up with CPI regularly.
+This means the gap is approximately $70.00.

 Group clinics are available at reduced costs, but there is no reimbursement available for group clinics.